 Self-Assessment in Child Care and Sample Policy Documents

-The Healthy Eating Active Living (HEAL) in Child Care: Self-Assessment allows you to reflect on your current practices and determine your areas of strength and growth.
+The Healthy Eating Active Living (HEAL) in Child Care: Self-Assessment (PDF) allows you to reflect on your current practices and determine your areas of strength and growth.
 The Action Plan (Spanish) allows you to document goals, actions, people involved and target dates for the various sections of the assessment.
 Once your healthy practices are identified, you may find that having a local, written policy is a helpful way to communicate these practices with parents and staff.
 Sample and model policy documents can help support you as you consider what language to use with your communications.
 Ideas for written policy statements are listed here: